My-projects-Files/Mark-2-Cyber-security/Tools-of-the-trend/Database/README.md

 Similar to inner join, outer join combine two tables together

 ### Aggregate funtions
-These are funtions that perform a calculationover multiple data
+These are funtions that perform a calculationover multiple data points & return the result of the calculation.Some of the aggregate funtions are

+  - Count  ---> Returns a number that shows number of rows from the query.
+  - AVG    ---> Returns a number that shows avg of the numeric data in column.
+  - SUM    ---> Returns a number that shows sum of numbers in a column.

+**Syntax**:

+      count --> SELECT COUNT (name) FROM Customer;

+      Avg   --> SELECT AVG (name) FROM Customer;

+      sum   --> SELECT SUM (name) FROM customer;